Nuss procedure: Recovery

 Recovery time is generally four to five days as an in-patient, depending on the patient age, activity level, co-morbidities and post-operative complications (if any), followed by time at home to overcome the pain and to let the bar settle into place.
 Sleep will be hampered because of the pain, discomfort and inability to sleep on either side of the body.
 Breathing can be difficult because of the stiffness of the bar and post-operative pain, but this generally improves within a few weeks to a month.
 Patients younger than fifteen often require only two to four weeks at home after being discharged from the hospital for recovery.
 However, older children and adults typically require a greater recovery time due to the increased ossification (and thus decreased flexibility) of their bones.

 In this case, the difficulty and length of recovery should be carefully considered prior to making the decision to undergo the operation, as the limitations to lifestyle, functionality and comfort can be dramatic for many months.
 This cannot be understated for older children, which is why many doctors do not recommend this procedure unless medically necessary (i.e. not for cosmetic reasons).
 Fully grown adults may require from four weeks to many months before they can resume normal activities, including work.
 For six to twenty-four hours after the operation, the patient generally will have a Foley catheter to minimize risk of movement that could displace bar, and because the epidural can interfere with normal urination.
-The patient may also receive thoracic epidural analgesia in the back for two to five days depending on patient recovery.